 The Edit 1-8 Knobs to the left of the display, adjusts the parameters on each edit page.
-On the Preset Select screen, they controls the quick edit parameters (named on the knobs), or if the Qedit parameter on the MOR>COMMON2 page is off, they acts as modulation sources, that controls any parameters that has knob1 to 8 set as modulator, and transmits MIDI CC's, if The KnbCC parameter is on.
+On the Preset Select screen, they controls the quick edit parameters (named on the knobs), or if the Qedit parameter on the MOR>COMMON2 page is set to "Mod", they acts as modulation sources, that controls any parameters that has knob1 to 8 set as modulator, and transmits MIDI CC's, if The KnbCC parameter is on.
+They can also act as separate Morph controls for Group A to D. The upper 4 knobs for the synth groups, and the lower 4 knobs for the Sequencer groups.